asprout/Fish-Eat-Fish_Game/README.md

 A game based off of feeding frenzy using processing

 **Instructions:**
+*To run:* Either run "processing Main/Main.pde" when in the project folder or open it directly through the processing editor.

 * Use your mouse to control the white fish.
 * Eat smaller fish to grow bigger and score points.
 * The bigger the fish you eat, the more points you get.